Policies & action

 Nuclear

-Nuclear power is also poised to assume a pivotal role in China's pursuit of carbon neutrality, with an expected 10% share of power generation in 2035 and 18% in 2060 (with a capacity of 400 GW).
+Nuclear power is also poised to assume a pivotal role in China's pursuit of carbon neutrality.
+In 2024, it accounted for 4.7% of total power generation, with its share projected to rise to 10% share of power generation in 2035 and 18% in 2060 (with a capacity of 400 GW) (NNSA of China, 2025; Zheng, 2025).
 To achieve this target, the China Nuclear Energy Association (CNEA) anticipates approving six to eight new nuclear power units annually in the foreseeable future (Reuters, 2023).

-While nuclear power is an important enabler for China’s energy transition as a source of low-carbon baseload power able to assuage energy security concerns, the economics and installation times for nuclear are still unfavourable (even in China) compared to wind and solar.
+China supports nuclear power as a low-carbon baseload source, believing it reliefs energy security concerns.
+However, nuclear remains less economical and slow to install, even in China, compared to wind and solar.
 We have not integrated these projections of nuclear buildout in our current policies projections pending further developments.

 Industry

-Industry is the largest energy-consuming sector in China, accounting for 58–59% of the country’s final consumption in 2022 (IEA, 2023b).
-Half of the direct energy consumed in the sector currently comes from coal and fossil gas, although combined shares of the fossil fuels are expected to plateau in the next decade as China targets increasing electrification and efficiency to meet expected demand (IEA, 2023b).
+Industry is the largest energy-consuming sector in China, accounting for almost 60% of the country’s total final consumption (IEA, 2023c).
+Half of the direct energy consumed in the sector currently comes from coal and fossil gas, although combined shares of the fossil fuels are expected to plateau in the next decade as China targets increasing electrification and efficiency to meet expected demand (IEA, 2023c).

-Steel and cement output for real estate and infrastructure construction are the main drivers of industry emissions and the primary cause of China’s dip in emissions in 2022.Given the sector’s gargantuan energy consumption, decarbonisation of major industrial subsectors is critical—and central—to achieving national climate and energy targets.
-The government’s new industry peaking implementation plan has aligned the entire sector’s CO₂ emissions peaking timeline with China’s 2030 NDC target, while the 14th FYP for Green Industry Development has matched the economy-wide energy and emission intensity reduction targets (MIIT of China, 2021; MIIT of China, NDRC and MEE, 2022).
+The government’s new industry peaking implementation plan has aligned the entire sector’s CO2 emissions peaking timeline with China’s 2030 NDC target, while the 14th FYP for Green Industry Development has matched the economy-wide energy and emission intensity reduction targets (MIIT of China, 2021; MIIT of China, NDRC and MEE, 2022).
+However, the effectiveness of these plans depends on greater coherence across overlapping policy instruments—particularly aligning ETS expansion with industrial energy efficiency targets and capacity control measures.

-To achieve a 1.5°C-compatible steel industry, China must retire its emissions-intensive Blast Furnace-Basic Oxygen Furnace (BF-BOF) route and cease building new coal-based steel plants.
-The resulting capacity gap should be filled through increased scrap recycling and green hydrogen-based direct iron reduction (DRI), with ironmaking prioritizing the use of electric arc furnaces (EAF) powered by clean energy (Climate Action Tracker, 2024).
-The Special Action Plan for Energy Conservation and Emission Reduction in the Iron and Steel Industry, issued in June 2024, aims to reduce energy consumption per unit of product by more than 1% for the BF-BOF and by more than 2% for EAF by 2025 compared to 2023 levels (NDRC et al., 2024).
+Steel is China’s second-largest emitting sector, following the power sector.
+To achieve a 1.5°C-compatible steel industry, China must retire its emissions-intensive blast furnace-basic oxygen furnace (BF-BOF) route and cease building new coal-based steel plants.
+The resulting capacity gap should be filled through increased scrap recycling and green hydrogen-based direct iron reduction (DRI), with steelmaking prioritising the use of electric arc furnaces (EAF) powered by clean energy (Climate Action Tracker, 2024).

 China published its national hydrogen strategy (2021–2035) in 2022, confirming the technology’s key role in China’s future energy system and mitigation efforts.
 While hydrogen is mainly produced from coal and gas, the plan targets a modest production of 100,000–200,000 tonnes of renewable-based hydrogen with renewable sources by 2025: this would constitute less than 1% of its production (Yao, 2022).
 The China Hydrogen Alliance estimates this could reach 100 Mt by 2060, accounting for 20 percent of the country’s final energy consumption (Nakano, 2022).